arrow Go back to list of posts

 When you dedicate time from your busy schedule for legal networking, you'll want to make sure your precious time is well spent.

-To get the most out of your networking for lawyers efforts, you'll need to ask the right questions to quickly determine whether or not the person you are interacting with is a robust and qualified lead.
+To get the most out of your networking for lawyers efforts—especially if you’re focused on family law lead generation—you’ll need to ask the right questions to quickly determine whether or not the person you are interacting with is a robust and qualified lead.

 Here are some questions you can ask to determine if the new client or legal professional has the potential to become part of your professional network.